 Zakhele Mthembu

-Zakhele Mthembu is a law graduate from the University of Witwatersrand and is a legal researcher at the Free Market Foundation.
+Zakhele Mthembu has BA Law LLB from the University of the Witwatersrand, and is the Policy Officer at the Free Market Foundation.
 He has a deep love for Africa and advocates for using the flame of liberty to improve the lives of its people.
 He is inspired by the ancient papyrus text, the Tale of the Eloquent Peasant.

 Articles By This Author